jyh2378/Facial_emotion_recognition/README.md

 # Approach
 This model are composed two part: Facial detection and emotion classification
 - Facial detector: I use dlib library with pretrained network("mmod_human_face_detector") to dectect face.
-Network can be downloaed from [hear](http://dlib.net/files/).
+Network can be downloaded from [hear](http://dlib.net/files/).

 - Emotion classifier: To make more light-weight model, I selected MobileNetV2 as a classifier.